mvdriel/php-crud-api2/README.md

 I am testing mainly on Ubuntu and I have the following test setups:

-  - Ubuntu 16.04 with PHP 7.0, MySQL 5.7, PostgreSQL 9.5 (PostGIS 2.2) and SQL Server 2017
+  - (Docker) Ubuntu 16.04 with PHP 7.0, MySQL 5.7, PostgreSQL 9.5 (PostGIS 2.2) and SQL Server 2017
-  - Ubuntu 18.04 with PHP 7.2, MySQL 5.7, PostgreSQL 10.3 (PostGIS 2.4)
+  - (Local) Ubuntu 18.04 with PHP 7.2, MySQL 5.7, PostgreSQL 10.3 (PostGIS 2.4)

-This cover not all environments (yet), so please notify me of failing tests and report your environment.
+This covers not all environments (yet), so please notify me of failing tests and report your environment.
 I will try to cover most relevant setups in the "docker" folder of the project.

 ### Running